What is the CSIR NET Exam?

 Certificate Validity: Know Your Timelines

-two years.
+- Junior Research Fellowship (JRF): Your JRF award letter is valid for two years.
 You must enroll in a Ph.D. program within this period to

 Career Pathways